Duality for commutative group stacks: The Albanese torsor

 \section{The Albanese torsor}

-Let $X$ be an algebraic stack over a base scheme $S$.
-Assume that $\Oc_S \to f_*\Oc_X$ is universally an isomorphism ($f : X\to S$ being the structural morphism) and that $f$ locally has sections in the \emph{fppf}topology. \details{This latter assumption might be replaced by the assumption that the \emph{fppf} sheaf $\shExt^2(\Pic_{X/S}, \gm)$ is zero.
+Let $X$ be an algebraic stack over a base scheme $S$ and denote by $f : X\to S$ its structural morphism.
+Assume that $\Oc_S \to f_*\Oc_X$ is universally an isomorphism, i.e. for any morphism $T\to S$, the morphism $\Oc_T\to (f_T)_*\Oc_{X_T}$ is an isomorphism, where $f_T : X_T\to T$ is the morphism obtained from $f$ after the base change $T\to S$.
+Assume also that $f$ locally has sections in the \emph{fppf} topology. \details{This latter assumption might be replaced by the assumption that the \emph{fppf} sheaf $\shExt^2(\Pic_{X/S}, \gm)$ is zero.
 We will not use this variant in the sequel.} Then we have an exact sequence of group stacks (see~\cite[2.3]{Brochard_Picard}):